Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings: Results

 Phillips and Johnson hypothesised that the difference in SRPs between natural SA-I and RA-I afferents was a consequence of an ``intrinsic difference in the spatial organization of their receptor mechanisms'' \cite{phillips2}.
 However, in our study the spatial arrangement of receptive fields of artificial SA-I and RA-I afferents are necessarily identical, being derived from the same markers.
 Why then do the artificial RA-I afferents still respond less strongly?
-Instead, we attribute this to small perturbations in marker position which happen very quickly during the initial and final stages of the press.
-(For example, from low amplitude transient pressure waves in the sensor or inaccuracies in the setup causing micro shear forces even on a flat surface.)
-Due to their low amplitude and short time-scale, when taking the derivative, these perturbations will be amplified with respect to the more sustained response, \textit{i.e.} the shear strain from an edge stimulus.
-Thus, the artificial RA-I responses shows less edge enhancement due to a higher \textit{noise floor}.
-If, like artificial afferents, natural SA-I and RA-I afferents are responsive to some specific skin dynamic and its rate of change respectively, as suggested in \cite{sripati}, it is possible that reduced edge enhancement in natural RA-I afferents is also simply a consequence of noise amplification.
+Instead, we attribute this effect in the artificial afferents to small perturbations in marker position during the initial and final stages of the press.
+The preprocessing of RA-I afferent activity amplifies those perturbations owing to the derivative (Equation~2), giving less edge enhancement due to a higher noise floor (also evident in Experiment 2 below).